 Increased Focus upon Manufacturing and Selling Higher Margin Products and the Elimination or Decrease in the Production and Sale of Lower Margin Products.
 Since 2015 we have focused upon eliminating the production and sale of lower margin products that require the employment of larger numbers of workers and the commitment of substantial resources to carry or stock raw materials and components inventory.
-We advised our largest customer for these low margin electronic scale products that without substantial price increases, we would not be in position to continue manufacturing these products in the calendar year beginning January 1, 2015.
-That customer did not agree to the price increases that we requested, and has shifted this business to alternative suppliers.
 In addition, the Company is able to generate a higher margin for its products sold through online platforms where the products are sold directly to the end users without a middleman.
-With the decrease in the production and sale of lower margin products and increase in the sale of higher margin products, the Company increased its gross profit from 21.9% for the fiscal year ended March 31, 2015, to 32.7% for the fiscal year ended March 31, 2016, 40.5% for the fiscal year ended March 31, 2017, 39.6% for the fiscal year ended March 31, 2018, 39.6% for the fiscal year ended March 31, 2019 and 56.6% for the fiscal year ended March 31, 2020.
+With the decrease in the production and sale of lower margin products and increase in the sale of higher margin products, the Company increased its gross profit margin from 21.9% for the fiscal year ended March 31, 2015, to 32.7% for the fiscal year ended March 31, 2016, 40.5% for the fiscal year ended March 31, 2017, 39.6% for the fiscal year ended March 31, 2018, 39.6% for the fiscal year ended March 31, 2019, 56.6% for the fiscal year ended March 31, 2020 and 61.9% for the fiscal year ended March 31, 2021.

 Product Enhancement and Diversification.
 We continually seek to improve and enhance our existing products in order to provide a longer product life cycle and to meet increasing customer demands for additional features.
-Our research and development staff is currently working on a variety of projects to enhance our existing scale products and in the postal scale/meter area.
+Our research and development staff is currently working on projects to enhance our existing scale, postal scale/meter and pet electronic products.
 Further, we are developing certain pet electronic products for distribution into the China market.
 See "Product Research and Development" and "Competition," below.